-During the year, the Group made principal repayments of £6,000,000 (2019: £7,200,000).
+During the year, the Group made principal repayments of £nil (2020: £6,000,000).
 On 12 November 2020, the Company obtained bank loans of £11,000,000 under the Coronavirus Large Business Interruption Loan Scheme ("CLBILs") from National Westminster Bank plc ("NatWest").
 Under the scheme, the loans from the parent company became subordinated to the CLBILs Loan, meaning that no interest or loan repayments can be made on the parent company loan whilst the CLBILs loan is outstanding.